semanticdata/zola-minimal/.github/PULL_REQUEST_TEMPLATE/pull-request.md

 **Please describe your proposed changes**

-A description of the changes proposed in the pull request.
+A detailed description of the changes proposed in the pull request.